Gikoskos/chessgame-cli/README.md

 ## Overview

-ChessLib is a chess game implementation in C. It can be used as a library, to simulate a simple chess game with almost all rules (en passant doesn't work at the moment).
+ChessLib is a chess game implementation in C. It can be used as a library, to simulate a simple chess game with almost all rules (only en passant and checkmate don't work at the moment).
 Only use it for testing purposes please, since it's at a very early stage of development.
 To test out the engine you can run chessgame which is a console-based game running on ChessLib.
 Note that for now it only supports human players and a random-move computer player.